 The requirements in this section apply only to UE supporting FDD and E-UTRA.

-When absolute priority based reselection is used, measurement rules defined in [1] apply (based on Sprioritysearch1 and Sprioritysearch2 thresholds)
+When absolute priority based reselection is used, measurement rules defined in [1] apply (based on Sprioritysearch1 and Sprioritysearch2 thresholds).
+If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 the UE is required to search for and measure all E-UTRA layers of lower priority and also all higher priority EUTRA layers in the normal performance group but the UE is not required to search for and measure E-UTRA layers of higher priority in the reduced performance group.

 If E-DCH resources are allocated to the UE or timer T321[16] is running, the UE is not required to perform E-UTRA measurements.